confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 +-------------------------+--------------------------------------------------------------------------------------------+

 The following example creates a simple function.
-The arguments are passed as an array named *args* to the inline script.
+Note: the arguments are converted to uppercase when passed to the inline script.

+Also, when defining an inline UDF in the KSQL CLI, you will need to escape any ``;`` within the inline script with ``\;``.
+However, this is not necessary when defining an inline UDF inside of a queries file (e.g. in headless mode).

 .. code:: sql